jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 The three lowest-pitched are the "bass strings".
-Guitar strings are numbered 1-6, with the highest-pitched (high E) as string 1, and the lowest-pitched (low E) as string 6.
+Guitar strings are numbered 1-6, with the highest-pitched (high E) as string 1, and the lowest-pitched as string 6.
 So the treble strings are strings 1-3.

 Movable, three-note triad chord shapes are found on each group of three consecutive strings: